THURSDAY, JUNE 25, 2015

 Manufacturing Science Analytics: Predictors of Biotherapeutic Product Quality

 Biotherapeutic characterization requires an in-depth analysis of the final product's structure and stability.
 Scientists and engineers can exploit this historical knowledge to develop process models that are predictors of the quality attributes of final products.
 These predictive models are utilized during manufacturing to guide process control with biosensors, off-line measurements, and extrapolated algorithms.
-The National Biotherapeutics Research Center will host scientific thought leaders to discuss the current trends in process modeling and its relation to the biotherapeutic "fingerprint."
+Industrial, federal, and academic researchers will gather to discuss the current trends in process modeling and its relation to the biotherapeutic "fingerprint."
 On Thursday, June 25, 2015 at 8:30 am join the thought-leaders, policy-makers, and creators of biosimilars as we present current trends, ideas, and predictions.

 Real-Time Predictive Models: Bio-Sensors and Bio-Predictors